mattiaitaliano/mattiaitaliano/README.md

 🎓 Education: Student of Financial Management @ [Uninettuno University](https://www.uninettunouniversity.net/en/default.aspx)

-🧑‍💻 Project: Working on a fullstack Web Application
+🧑‍💻 Project: Working on a fullstack Web Application with React and Rust

 🦀 Rust: I'm a rustacean wannabe